simonesilvestroni/m2m-website/_posts/2020-04-20-car-city-cartoon.md

 Once I familiarized with the screenplay and the silent video animation, my go-to actions were:

+{: .list-hr }
-- Open my template in Logic Pro
+- Open the template in Logic Pro
 - Drag the video into the timeline
 - Create markers with the first obvious cues, such as the reusable scenes
 - Drag and precisely position audio files for the reusable scenes and the voice-overs, following the screenplay document

 Then it was a matter of following the story and create the sound design for the rest of the movie.
 I kept an iPad as an external monitor, to always have the video on its own.
 I didn't use plug-ins except for impulse response reverbs, though I did rely a lot functionalities such as gain, pan, and a whole lot of automation.

 ![Logic project with automation for Car City: Tom the Tow Truck](/assets/images/carcity-tom-logic.jpg){: width="1024" height="604" }
 *Logic project with automation for Car City: Tom the Tow Truck*